dqops/dqo/docs/working-with-dqo/incidents-and-notifications/configuring-slack-notifications.md

     Open the slack API webpage: [https://api.slack.com/apps](https://api.slack.com/apps) and select the app you would like to receive notifications.

     In case you have not already created a Slack app or want to configure notifications with a new Slack app, select the **Create New App button**.
-    It will trigger a popup window with the app creation.
+    It will trigger a pop-up window with the app creation.

     ![slack-api](https://dqops.com/docs/images/working-with-dqo/incidents-and-notifications/configuring-slack-notifications/slack-api-1.png)